 While first-time root canal treatment has a success rate of around 70 to 90 per cent – depending on its complexity, the severity of infection and experience of the dentist – second time procedures are around ten per cent less effective.

-Patients can improve their chances of the treatment being carried out efficiently by visiting an experienced root canal specialist, who use the most innovative techniques and materials.
+Patients can improve their chances of the treatment being carried out efficiently by visiting an experienced root canal dentist, who use the most innovative techniques and materials.